vaadin/incubator-avatar-flow/README.md

 # How is it used?

-Incubator Avatar can be used in an easy way.
-Avatar represents a character or user giving him a name an abbr or image as a visual identifier.
+Avatar is visual identifier that represents user by showing image or name abbreviation(in case image is not set).
 A tooltip (enable by default) can be enable or disable to display the name of the avatar when hover on it.

 The abbr is generated from the Avatar's name initials.
 E.g. John Smith - JS.